oylenshpeegul/Time-Moment-Epoch/README.md

 12879041490654321
 ```

+## Contributors

+[@noppers](https://github.com/noppers) originally worked out how to do the Google Calendar calculation.

+## History

+This project was first done with [DateTime](http://p3rl.org/DateTime).
+Then it was refactored to use [Time::Piece](http://p3rl.org/Time::Piece), which is in the standard library.
+When I found out about [Time::Moment](http://p3rl.org/Time::Moment), I just had to refactor it again.
+Dependencies be damned-- I like this one the best!

+## See Also

 See [epochs](https://github.com/oylenshpeegul/epochs) for a similar
 thing in Go.

-## Contributors

-[@noppers](https://github.com/noppers) originally worked out how to do the Google Calendar calculation.